 Risk governance

-The Board relies on the Executive to manage the implementation and embedding of Housing Australia's risk appetite into Housing Australia’s activities, monitor performance and report as appropriate to the Audit and Risk Committee and/or the Board.
+The Board is responsible for defining Housing Australia’s risk appetite, approving the Corporate Plan, and establishing an appropriate risk management framework.
+It relies on Housing Australia’s executive team to manage the implementation and embedding of risk appetite in Housing Australia’s activities and to monitor performance and report as appropriate to the ARC and/or Board.

 Risk culture